wedeling/FabUQCampaign/Tutorial_Setup.md

 Setup activities for the FabUQCampaign tutorials
 =====

-This document describes what you need to do to set up all the software required for the FabUQCampaign tutorials on the advection-diffusion equation and 2D ocean model.
+This document describes what you need to do to set up all the software required for the FabUQCampaign tutorials of the advection-diffusion equation and 2D ocean model.

 ## Prerequisites